|Birthname||Peter Henry Fonda|

 "I never searched for fame," he said, "I was born famous and it didn't serve me well."
 A 1998 autobiography titled "Don't Tell Dad" details the experience of growing up as the son of a famous actor who, on the home-front, was stern and uncommunicative.

 Fonda's first marriage in 1961 to Susan Brewer ended in divorce.
 They had two children, daughter Bridget in 1964, now an actress in her own right, and Justin in 1968, a cameraman.
 In 1975 Fonda married Portia Rebecca "Becky" Crockett McGuane, the great-great-great-great granddaughter of American frontiersman Davey Crockett.
-They make their home on a 300 acre ranch in Montana.
+They divorced in 2011 and later that year he married Margaret 'Parky' DeVogelaere.

 - parent->child relationship with Fonda, Bridget (born 27 January 1964)